Harry Wills

-Harry Wills (May 15, 1889 – December 21, 1958) was a heavyweight boxer who held the World Colored Heavyweight Championship three times.
+Harry Wills (May 15, 1889 – December 21, 1958) was an American heavyweight boxer who held the World Colored Heavyweight Championship three times.
 Many boxing historians consider Wills the most egregious victim of the "color line" drawn by white heavyweight champions.
-Wills fought for over twenty years (1911–1932), and was ranked as the number one challenger for the throne, but was denied the opportunity to fight for the title.
+Wills fought for over 20 years (1911–1932), and was ranked as the number-one challenger for the world heavyweight championship, but was denied the opportunity to fight for the title.
 Of all the black contenders between the heavyweight championship reigns of Jack Johnson and Joe Louis, Wills came closest to securing a title shot.
-BoxRec ranks him among 10 best heavyweights in the world from 1913 to 1924, and as No.1 heavyweight from 1915 to 1917.
+BoxRec ranks him among 10 best heavyweights in the world from 1913 to 1924, and as No.1 heavyweight from 1915 to 1917 and many regard him as one of the greatest heavyweights of all time.

 His managers included Jim Buckley and Paddy Mullins.

 Boxing career

 Wills fought many of the top heavyweights of his era.
 He defeated Willie Meehan, who had decisioned Jack Dempsey, Gunboat Smith and Charley Weinart.
 He also fought Luis Firpo in a match that ended in a no decision.
 Wills faced future heavyweight champion Jack Sharkey in 1926, and was being decisively beaten when he was disqualified.
 The next year, Wills was knocked out by heavyweight contender Paolino Uzcudun in a bout that signalled the end of his reign as a serious title contender.
 His final record was 75 wins (with 47 knockouts), 9 losses and 2 draws.
 In 2003, he was named to the Ring Magazine's list of 100 greatest punchers of all time.

 The top black fighters of Wills' era were forced to continuously fight each other, as many white fighters also drew the "color line".
 As a result, Wills fought the redoubtable Sam Langford 22 times.
-His record against Langford was 6 wins, 2 losses and 14 no decisions, although the two losses were by knockout.
+His record against Langford was 6 wins, 2 losses and 14 no decisions.
+The two losses were by knockout.
 He beat Langford three times for the colored heavyweight title, with Langford winning it back twice.
-(He was forced to vacate his third title when he fought Jack Sharkey in 1926 and was lost the bout due to a disqualification.)
+(He was forced to vacate his third title when he fought Jack Sharkey in 1926 and lost the bout due to a disqualification.)
 Wills also defeated colored heavyweight champ Sam McVey three times and fought two no-decision bouts with Joe Jeanette.

 In May 1922, the New York Daily News polled its readers, asking them to choose Dempsey's next title opponent.
 Over 45,000 readers responded, and Wills finished first with 12,177 votes.
 Dempsey initially said he was willing to fight Wills, but the bout was never scheduled.